verbal-noun/py-module-benchmarker/README.md

 3. Run the benchmark

 ### Loading your code
-**Step 1:**  Clone the py-module-benchmarker repository into your local device.
+**Step 1:**  Clone the py-module-benchmark repository into your local device.

 ![cloning the repository](img/1-1.png)